Thursday, 15 January 2026

 Some of our clients have a full-time person or a small staff of people maintaining their equipment.
 What we find in these cases is that while these individuals are often well-intentioned, they usually do not keep up with the latest information, trends and techniques in our industry.
 And when you add on the cost of carrying an employee on your payroll -- including salary, benefits, office space, and all of the related costs of having employees -- the costs skyrocket.

-Noted business expert, writer and lecturer Peter Drucker used to say, “Do what you do best, and outsource the rest.”
+Noted business expert, writer and lecturer Peter Drucker used to say, “Do what you do best and outsource the rest.”
 This is our perspective as well.
 If your company’s business is not IT maintenance, you are better off leaving those IT maintenance tasks to an outside company whose primary focus is on IT maintenance.

 That is why so many small and medium-sized businesses like yours hire us to make sure that their business IT runs well all the time.
 Whether it’s standard IT, network security, disaster recovery, regulatory compliance, or anything related to all of this, our clients rely on us to handle the things that they just cannot do as well.
 They have asked themselves, "Is IT maintenance worth the cost?" and have answered with a loud YES.